magnusk/drupal-intro-services/README.md

     - alternative: OAuth

-        - not yet working with this version of Services (I tried and haven't figured it out!)
+        - not yet ready to use with this version of Services (or: I tried and haven't figured it out!)

 - PROVIDER SITE: prepare a user and its permissions